normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 Task Breakdown:

 - Add Twitter follow button code using an iframe to the `SocialMediaPanel`.
 (Issue #90)

+Demo Tasks:

+1. Login to Twitter.
+2. Click on Twitter Follow button.
+3. Logout of Twitter.
+4. Click on Twitter Follow button.

 ### **As a logged in user, I want to review a vendor and see what past reviewers have said about a vendor.**